 Practical Arts The Practical Arts program follows the block-teaching model with experienced artists working with small groups of students on projects in ironwork, clay and wood.
 The school maintains a fully equipped forge as well as a complete woodworking and pottery studio for handwork projects.

 EurythmySometimes characterized as “visible song” or “visible speech,” eurythmy is an art of movement in which music and speech are expressed through gesture and by moving in a circle in geometric forms, spirals, and figure 8’s.
 Developed by Rudolf Steiner, the practice of eurythmy helps strengthen and harmonize the body and develop social awareness through group movement.
-Eurythmy is taught on a block basis in the upper grades, and weekly for Grades 1 and 2.
+Eurythmy is taught on a block basis for Grades 1 and 2.

 Games and Movement Class “You can discover more about a person in an hour of play than in a year of conversation.”
 Plato